davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 - JavaScript behaviour written
 - JavaScript tests pass

 For patterns that had variants, the one ticket described building all the variants.
-They will all have to be considered at the same time in order to build them in a way that works for all of the variants anyway, so it didn't make sense to split them up.
+They would all have to be considered at the same time in order to build them in a way that works for all of the variants anyway, so it didn't make sense to split them up.

-Individual tickets may have had additional, pattern-specific checklist items as necessary.
+Individual tickets had additional, pattern-specific checklist items as necessary.

 ### Board
- The Trello board was initially created with the columns:
+ The [Trello](https://trello.com/) board was initially created with the columns:

 - backlog (All tickets start here)
 - sprint items (Committed to in the current sprint)